Omnichannel marketing campaigns are a powerful driver of sales for B2C and ecommerce brands, but they’re not easy to execute.

-Instead of using multiple channels to piece together omnichannel communication, you can build a fully thought-out campaign in one place.
+Instead of using multiple channels to piece together an omnichannel customer experience, you can build a fully thought-out campaign in one place.
 Thanks to the power of a B2C CRM, you can create, execute, and measure multi-channel, multi-touchpoint campaigns across all the platforms that matter most to you and your customers.

-Instead of having separate campaigns for each marketing touchpoint, you can now manage and measure your omnichannel campaign series in one place.
-No matter how many channels you’re employing to reach your customers (email, web, and mobile, for instance), all of those touchpoints will be perfectly aligned into a single, easy-to-read view.
+Instead of having separate campaigns for each marketing touchpoint, you can now manage and measure your omnichannel strategy and campaign series in one place.
+No matter how many communication channels you’re employing to reach your customers (email, web, social media, and mobile app, for instance), all of those touchpoints will be perfectly aligned into a single, easy-to-read view.

 What might this look like in the context of a campaign series?
 First, you could send an email to a user who abandons their shopping cart.
 From there, you could send a web push notification when they revisit your website.
-To finish it out, you could send them one last email in case they still haven’t taken you up on your reminders.
+To round out the customer journey, you could send them one last email in case they still haven’t taken you up on your reminders.

 Plus, you won’t have to deal with complex flow charts or incomprehensible decision trees along the way that only muddy up the process.
 Now, everything is streamlined into a simplified workflow, giving you the ability to measure campaigns in the same way that you created them.